wr2313/Tools-Project/README.md

 ## Installation instructions:

-Here are all of packages we have implements
+Here are all of packages we have implemented:
 ```
 import pandas as pd
 import numpy as np